roelfdiedericks/ratbond/README.md

 ```
 ./ratbond client --aes --secret=verysecret --tunnel-id=990 --connect-addr=1.1.1.1:5432 --tunnel-ip=10.10.10.40/30
 ```

+## KCP Protocol
+I chose the KCP protocol for this experiment, because it is a resilient, ordered, error-checked protocol with optional encryption and FEC (Forward Error Correction).
+I'm using KCP in the "turbo" mode configuration, but I've only really tweaked the KCP config values for maximum throughput whilst still having reliable, ordered streams.
+I haven't heavily performance tested the AES encryption, but it seemed to have little impact on my x86 testing.

 ## <a name="policyrouting"></a> Policy Routing is REQUIRED
 Policy routing on each WAN interface is required in order to ensure that ratbond packets sent out a specific WAN interface only uses the WAN interface's default route.